tlrebel/FSJSproject/readme.md

 5. Type **npm start** and enter.
 6. In the browser of your choice, type **localhost:3000** in url bar and enter.

+What to expect from this website:

+⋅⋅* Be able to type the numbers in the field and press clock in or out.
+Data will be added.
+⋅⋅* Be able to delete data.
+⋅⋅* Be able to edit the numbers and be able to change the clock in or clock out.
+The data will be updated after pressing either clock in or clock out.

 #### Extra Note:
 The data is stored on mLab.com